LOKESH-sys365/Gods-Plan/README.md

 # Gods-Plan
-This is Demo for Github Class
+This is Demo for Github Class and github